sambit-giri/BCemu/README.md

 ## References
 <a id="1">[1]</a>
 Schneider, A., Teyssier, R., Stadel, J., Chisari, N. E., Le Brun, A. M., Amara, A., & Refregier, A. (2019).
 Quantifying baryon effects on the matter power spectrum and the weak lensing shear correlation.
 Journal of Cosmology and Astroparticle Physics, 2019(03), 020.
+<a id="2">[2]</a>
+Giri, S. K. & Schneider, A. (2021).
+Emulation of baryonic effects on the matter power spectrum and constraints from galaxy cluster data. arXiv:2108.08863.